 Table of Contents

-Other holiday dishes just speak for themselves, no learning curve necessary.
-This is one of them.
+- A holiday staple.
 Every year, sweet potato casserole with pecans shows up at Thanksgiving, and every year, you better believe it’s a race to get a serving before the whole thing is gone!
 Nothing beats a simple casserole of creamy mashed sweet potatoes with brown sugar and cinnamon, topped with crunchy pecans in a streusel-like mixture of flour, brown sugar, and butter.
 Yum!

-If you want more ideas for using sweet potatoes this holiday season, be sure to take a glance at this marshmallow-topped Sweet Potato Casserole, these Instant Pot Mashed Maple Sweet Potatoes, and my easy Crock Pot Sweet Potatoes with Marshmallows.
+If you want more ideas for using sweet potatoes this holiday season, be sure to take a glance at this Sweet Potato Casserole with Marshmallows, these Instant Pot Mashed Maple Sweet Potatoes, and my easy Crock Pot Sweet Potatoes with Marshmallows.

 Sweet potato casserole with pecan topping may taste indulgent, but it’s actually made with only a little bit of sugar – and everything in it is from scratch.
-If you don’t want to use pecans, feel free to swap them for walnuts.
+See the recipe card below for measurements.

 For the Casserole